Chisca

+History

-Sixteenth century
+16th century

 In 1540, the Hernando de Soto expedition entered the southern Appalachian Mountains in North Carolina.
 At the town of Coste at the mouth of the Little Tennessee River, de Soto was told of the "Chisca" province that was north of Coste and produced copper and "another finer but softer metal of the same color".
 According to de Sotos's account, he sent out a small exploration party near the Nolichucky River in the vicinity of the upper Tennessee River, where they were attacked and defeated by Chisca warriors.

 The Spanish established the first capital of Spanish Florida at Santa Elena, on Parris Island, South Carolina.
 In late 1566, Captain Juan Pardo departed from Santa Elena to explore the interior of what is now the Southeastern United States.
-Pardo's expedition reached Joara (at a site about 20 miles east of Marion, North Carolina) in late January, 1567, where they built Fort San Juan.
+Pardo's expedition reached Joara (at a site about 20 miles east of Marion, North Carolina) in late January 1567, where they built Fort San Juan.
 Pardo left Sergeant Hernando Moyana in charge of the fort when he continued his journey of exploration before returning to Santa Elena.
 In March of that year, Moyana reported to Pardo that he had fought a chief named Chisca, killing 1,000 Chiscas and burning 50 houses.
 Shortly afterwards, Moyana was challenged by another chief (assumed to also be a Chisca by Hudson, et al.).
 In response, Moyana marched for four days with 19 Spanish soldiers and an unspecified number of Joaras, and captured a palisaded town, killing a claimed 1,500 inhabitants and burning the town.
 Moyana then marched another four days to Chiaha.
 Chiaha was also surrounded by a palisade, and Moyana settled for building a small fort nearby.
 The towns destroyed by Pardo and his soldiers are identified in Spanish sources as Maniatique and Guapere.
 Luisa Mendez, a Native American woman who was married to a Spanish soldier, was identified as the "cacica" (female chief) of the town of Guanaytique or Manaytique.
 Mendez's description of brine springs in the area has been taken as evidence that Maniatique was near Saltville, Virginia on the Holston River.
 On the other hand, DePratter, et al. place the Chisca towns on the upper Nolichucky River or the Watauga River, or both.

-Appearance in Spanish Florida
+People that the Spanish called Chisca were in the western part of what is now the state of Florida by late in the 16th century.
+A Chacato chief, Juan de Diocsale, who had a Chisca mother, was born by 1595.
+(Chacato Province was roughly coterminous with the Chipola River basin in what is now Jackson County, Florida.)